AdvancedCustomFields/docs/functions/acf_register_form.md

   ```

 - **instruction_placement**
-  (String) Determines where field instructions are places in relation to fields.
+  (String) Determines where field instructions are placed in relation to fields.
 Defaults to 'label'.
   Choice of 'label' (below labels) or 'field' (below fields).
   ```
   'instruction_placement' => 'label',